 - Renting or Owning: Your child’s living situation and insurance while at college is something to keep in mind.
 Keeping hem protected at college may vary depending on whether they are living in a house, apartment, or dorm.
 Talk to your insurance provider to see the best way to handle your child’s living situation.

-- Protect your property: Ensure that your that will be kept in the home, dorm, or apartment where your child is living at college.
+- Protect your property: Ensure that your policy covers belongings that will be kept in the home, dorm, or apartment where your child is living at college.
 Your student will likely take valuables, such as electronics, with them to school.
 Insurance protection for these devices may cover theft or potential damages.

 - Find out whether your health plan covers doctors’ visits while your child is away attending school, and make sure to find healthcare facilities within your network as part of your planning for their time away at college so that your student knows where to go if needed.